techbloglol/techblog.lol/content/post/getting-started-with-zfs-on-osx.md

 Before we jump into creating a zpool, why don't we cover some basic ZFS terminology so you actually know what a zpool _is_.

-In ZFS terms, a zpool is much like a virtual disk.
+In ZFS terms, a **zpool** is much like a virtual disk.
 It is presented as a single logical volume to ZFS but can be composed of multiple disks including caching layers and with some disks reserved for redundancy or even hot spares.
 Zpools are managed by the `zpool` utility.

-A ZFS dataset is much like what would normally be considered a partition on an older filesystem.
+A ZFS **dataset** is much like what would normally be considered a partition on an older filesystem.
 Unlike a normal disk partition, you can nest datasets.
 Nested datasets inherit properties from their parents or can have properties set independently.
 A dataset is typically where your files will live and is the most user facing component of ZFS.
 Datasets are managed by the `zfs` utility.

-A zvol, or ZFS volume, is essentially a dataset presented as a block storage device.
+A **zvol**, or ZFS volume, is essentially a dataset presented as a block storage device.
 On OS X, this means that zvols live in `/dev/disk` and `/dev/rdisk` and can be formatted, partitioned, mounted, and manipulated the same way you work with physical disks.
 The advantage is that with a zvol, you get the benefits of ZFS at the block level.
 Zvols are also managed by the `zfs` utility.

-A snapshot is exactly what it sounds like: a preserved copy of a zfs dataset or zvol.
+A **snapshot** is exactly what it sounds like: a preserved copy of a ZFS dataset or zvol.
 Snapshots can be mounted (readonly) or cloned (read/write) and are created instantaneously due to ZFS's copy-on-write semantics.
 Not only can they be created instantaneously, but they also consume no initial space.
 Only when the underlying data starts to change does the snapshot grow in space proportional to the differences between the snapshot image vs the live image.

 # Determine where your zpool will live

 If you're like me, you're using FileVault for full disk encryption.
 While there are some clever [options for disk encryption](https://openzfsonosx.org/wiki/Encryption) with OpenZFS on OS X involving using CoreStorage's encryption under your zpool, I preferred a sparsebundle on top of my existing HFS+ partition.
 While not the most performant option, it allows me to back up my zpool using Time Machine without any trouble.

+>Keen observers will point out that ZFS provides an exceptional level fault tolerance _as long as ZFS manages the underlying disk_.
+In this example case, we are forgoing a certain level of fault tolerance for backup and storage convenience.
+Ideally, you would have a separate set of physical disks managed entirely by ZFS.
+This is ok provided you understand the risks. **ZFS is not a substitute for a backup**.

 Following in my footsteps, you can create a new sparsebundle from Disk Utility or via the command line.
 It's important to remember that we're not using a sparsebundle for saving space, only for backup savings with Time Machine.
 Be sure to keep your sparsebundle maximum size something manageable.
 You can always increase the size later.